Charlotte Rampling

-Tessa Charlotte Rampling OBE (born 5 February 1946) is an English actress, known for her work in European arthouse films in English, French, and Italian.
+Tessa Charlotte Rampling OBE (born 5 February 1946) is an English actress.
 An icon of the Swinging Sixties, she began her career as a model.
 She was cast in the role of Meredith in the 1966 film Georgy Girl, which starred Lynn Redgrave.
 She soon began making French and Italian arthouse films, notably Luchino Visconti's The Damned (1969) and Liliana Cavani's The Night Porter (1974).
-She went on to star in many European and English-language films, including Stardust Memories (1980); in The Verdict (1982); Long Live Life (1984), and The Wings of the Dove (1997).
-In the 2000s, she became the muse of French director François Ozon, appearing in several of his films, notably Swimming Pool (2003).
+She went on to star in many European and English-language films, including Stardust Memories (1980), The Verdict (1982), Long Live Life (1984), and The Wings of the Dove (1997).
+In the 2000s, she became the muse of French director François Ozon, appearing in several of his films, notably Under the Sand (2000), Swimming Pool (2003) and Young & Beautiful (2013).
 On television, she is known for her role as Dr. Evelyn Vogel in Dexter (2013).

-In 2002 she released an album of recordings in the style of cabaret, titled As a Woman.
+In 2002, Rampling released an album of recordings in the style of cabaret, Like a Woman.
 In 2012 she was nominated for a Primetime Emmy Award and a Screen Actors Guild Award, both for her performance in the miniseries Restless.
 For her performance in the 2015 film 45 Years, she won the Berlin Film Festival Award for Best Actress, the European Film Award for Best Actress, and was nominated for the Academy Award for Best Actress.

-In 2017, she won the Volpi Cup for Best Actress at the 74th Venice International Film Festival for Hannah.
+In 2017, Rampling won the Volpi Cup for Best Actress at the 74th Venice International Film Festival for Hannah.
 She received an Honorary César in 2001 and France's Legion of Honour in 2002.
 She was made an OBE in 2000 for her services to the arts, and received the 2015 Lifetime Achievement Award from the European Film Awards.

-In 2015, she released her autobiography, which she wrote in French, titled Qui Je Suis.
+In 2015, Rampling released her autobiography, which she wrote in French, titled Qui Je Suis.
 She later worked on an English translation, Who I Am, which was published in March 2017.

-Early life and family
+Early life

-Tessa Charlotte Rampling was born in 1946 in Sturmer, Essex, the daughter of Isabel Anne (née Gurteen; 1918–2001), a painter, and Godfrey Rampling (1909–2009), an Olympic gold medallist runner and British Army officer.
+Rampling was born in 1946 in Sturmer, Essex, the daughter of Isabel Anne (née Gurteen; 1918–2001), a painter, and Godfrey Rampling (1909–2009), an Olympic gold medallist runner and British Army officer.
 She spent most of her early life in Gibraltar, France and Spain, before she returned to the UK in 1964.

 She attended Académie Jeanne d'Arc in Versailles and St Hilda's School, a boarding school in Bushey, Hertfordshire, England.
-She had one sister, Sarah, who died by suicide in 1966, aged 23.
-She and Sarah had a close relationship, and they had performed in a cabaret act together during their young years.
+She had one sister, Sarah, who died by suicide in 1967, aged 23.
+She and Sarah had a close relationship and they had performed in a cabaret act together during their young years.